dsont/Domain-Controller-To-Active-Directory/README.md

 # Domain-Controller-To-Active-Directory
-Adding a domain controller to active directory
+##Adding a domain controller to active directory
+Documentation of adding a domain controller to active directory.